 Regardless of VAT laws in any region of the world, you will always be able to track your parcel with Ship24.
 In fact, for shipments due after July 1, 2021, it may be best to keep up to date with your business shipping with our professional tracking API and webhook functionality more than ever!

-The good news for e-tailers who sell to EU customers through an online marketplace (like eBay or Amazon) is that they may no longer be responsible for collecting and paying VAT, with the new IOSS scheme.
-With IOSS, it will be the responsibility of the marketplace to collect and pay VAT as part of the shipping process.
+The good news for e-tailers who sell to EU customers through an online marketplace (like eBay or Amazon) is that they may not be responsible for collecting and paying VAT, with the new IOSS scheme.
+If the marketplace has registered for IOSS, it will be the responsibility of the marketplace to collect and pay VAT at the point of sale, as it is facilitating the sale of goods.
+This means merchants can enjoy the benefits of IOSS without having to register individually.
+However, if you sell on multiple platforms or privately also, you should still look into IOSS registration for those sales.

 If this is the case for your business, contact with the marketplace(s) you sell your goods to EU customers should be made.